gauntface/gaunt.dev/content/blog/2015/01/16/what-the-virtual-viewport.md

 ---
 title: "What the Virtual Viewport?"
-excerpt: "We've heard the term \"virtual viewport\" get kicked around the office over the past few days and no one knew what it was.
+description: "We've heard the term \"virtual viewport\" get kicked around the office over the past few days and no one knew what it was.
 Rick Byers to the rescue."
 mainImage: "/images/blog/2015/2015-09-17/whatthevirtual.jpg"
 primaryColor: "#454047"
 date: "2015-01-16T14:38:40-08:00"